Story by: Kevin Wheatley on March 20, 2023

 Rates dropping may seem like good news, but experts believe the COVID-19 pandemic continued to impact the reporting of suspected child abuse or maltreatment.

 The “Child Maltreatment 2021” report found that the number and percentage of school personnel reporting suspected child abuse or maltreatment continued to lag pre-pandemic data as states and school systems continued using virtual learning in response to COVID-19.

 “While the recent declines in child abuse cases and victim rates might be celebrated, they deserve further scrutiny in the context of the COVID-19 pandemic,” said Melissa L. Currie, M.D., child abuse pediatrician and director of Norton Children’s Pediatric Protection Specialists, affiliated with the UofL School of Medicine.
 “The pandemic likely affected the number of suspected child abuse cases in 2021 as fewer professionals trained to identify and report signs of child maltreatment were able to interact with children as schools and day cares intermittently closed based on their COVID-19 protocols.”

 While Kentucky and Indiana families continue to experience pandemic-related and other stressors in 2023, experts have tips on how we can work together to reduce stress and prevent child abuse.

-“Research has found that when families are stressed, children are at an increased risk of being abused,” said Kelly L. Dauk, M.D., chair, Norton Children’s Hospital Child Abuse Task Force and pediatrician with Norton Children’s Inpatient Care, affiliated with the UofL School of Medicine.
-“Caregivers must take care of themselves physically and emotionally, and ask for help if they are struggling.
-Maintaining connections with friends, family and others in the community is important.
-It takes support from the whole community to stop child abuse.
-We all have a responsibility help those who are struggling and report concerns for child safety and well-being.”
+“Research has found that when families are stressed, children are at higher risk of being abused,” said Kelly L. Dauk, M.D., chair, Norton Children’s Hospital Child Abuse Task Force and pediatric hospitalist with Norton Children’s Inpatient Care, affiliated with the UofL School of Medicine.
+“Caregivers must take care of themselves physically and emotionally and ask for help if they are struggling.
+We all have a responsibility to help those who are struggling and report concerns for child safety and well-being.”